Invariant measures for some dissipative systems from the Jacobi last multiplier: Preliminaries

 \subsubsection{Hamiltonian dynamics}

-The non-degeneracy of \(\omega\) allows one to define a vector-bundle isomorphism between the tangent and cotangent bundles of \(\mathcal{M}_s\) as where \(H \in C^\infty(\mathcal{M}_s,\mathbb{R})\).
-Darboux theorem asserts that near a point, one can find a local system of (Darboux) coordinates \((q^i,p_i)\) with \(i \in \{1,2,\cdots,n\}\) such that Thus, the condition (\ref{dHsymplecticdef}) implies that thereby indicating that one can recover the familiar Hamilton's equations as
+The non-degeneracy of $\omega$ allows one to define a vector-bundle isomorphism which induces a $C^\infty(\mathcal{M}_s,\mathbb{R})$-linear isomorphism between the set of vector fields and one-forms on $\mathcal{M}_s$.
+In particular, the Hamiltonian vector field $X_H$ is defined by where $H \in C^\infty(\mathcal{M}_s,\mathbb{R})$.
+Darboux theorem asserts that near a point, one can find a local system of (Darboux) coordinates $(q^i,p_i)$ with $i \in \{1,2,\cdots,n\}$ such that Thus, the condition (\ref{dHsymplecticdef}) implies that thereby indicating that one can recover the familiar Hamilton's equations as

-Thus, the integral curves of the vector field \(X_H\) satisfy the Hamilton's equations.
-An interesting consequence of (\ref{dHsymplecticdef}) is that\footnote{Here, one makes use of Cartan's `magic' formula for the Lie derivative: where \(\alpha\) is a differential form and \(X\) is a vector field.} where the first term vanishes upon using (\ref{dHsymplecticdef}) because \(d^2 = 0\) while the second term vanishes because \(\omega\) is closed (by definition).
-The above-mentioned result implies that \(\omega\) (hence the volume-form \(\omega^n\)) is conserved under the flow of \(X_H\); this result is known as Liouville's theorem.
+Thus, the integral curves of the vector field $X_H$ satisfy the Hamilton's equations.
+An interesting consequence of (\ref{dHsymplecticdef}) is that by using the Cartan's formula (\ref{magic}), one gets where the first term vanishes upon using (\ref{dHsymplecticdef}) because $d^2 = 0$ while the second term vanishes because $\omega$ is closed (by definition).
+The above-mentioned result implies that $\omega$ (hence the volume-form $\omega^n$) is conserved under the flow of $X_H$; this result is known as Liouville's theorem.

-Thus, a conservative Hamiltonian system may be formally defined as follows:
+Thus, a (conservative) Hamiltonian system may be formally defined as follows: